 |Jacob Gates Foster||University of California-Los Angeles|

 Manuscript Submission Format: All text must be double-spaced and typed in Times New Roman, 12-point font size.
 Margins should be 1.25 inches on all four sides.
-The word limit is between 7500-8000, not including tables or figures.
+Articles are generally 10,000 words or less, and short format articles are 4000 words or less with no more than 6 tables and figures.
 You may cite your own work, but do not use wording that identifies you as the author.
 Manuscripts must be submitted either in a Word document or in a LaTex file.
 If a LaTex file is submitted, it must be accompanied by a PDF version of the manuscript.

 Submission Requirements: Manuscripts submitted to SM are processed electronically through SAGE Track.
 Authors can create an account and log in to submit a manuscript at http://mc.manuscriptcentral.com/smx.
 As part of the blind peer review process, authors will need to upload a blinded manuscript without a title page, as well as a separate title page with the authors' institutional affiliations, acknowledgments, and contact information for the corresponding author.
 SAGE Track will ask authors to recommend specific reviewers (or identify individuals SM should not use).
 Do not recommend colleagues, collaborators, or friends.
 SM may choose to disregard these recommendations.

 Authors will need to upload the following separate files/items into SAGE Track: